Construct Sparse Arrays

 s = sparse.random((10, 10), density=0.1)

-Arrays from sparse.DOK
+Building sparse.COO Arrays from sparse.DOK Arrays

-It's possible to build sparse.COO
+It's possible to build sparse.COO arrays from sparse.DOK arrays, if it is not

-easy to construct the coords
+easy to construct the coords and data in a simple way. sparse.DOK

-arrays provide a simple builder interface to build sparse.COO
+arrays provide a simple builder interface to build sparse.COO arrays, but at

 this time, they can do little else.